 This is the 1 TB drive that came with the server.
 It is a “Green” Western Digital hard drive.
 “Green” means it runs using less energy, but the spindle speed is slower, too (5400 rpm instead of the usual 7200 rpm).

 This is an empty drive bay.

-To install a drive, you just simply slide your drive into one side and position the two pins into the screw holes on one side of your hard drive, then lightly widens the plastic bracket and slide the other side into position.
+To install a drive, you just simply slide your drive on one side and position the two pins into the screw holes on one side of your hard drive, then lightly widens the plastic bracket and slide the other side into position.
 The pins secure the hard drive very well.
 This is the additional hard drive that came with the package.
 It is a Western Digital Caviar Black (7200 rpm, should be faster than the “Green” hard drive).

 Here is a more detailed view.
 The server comes with 2GB of RAM.
 I think it should be sufficient as I am not planning to run any virtual machines from it.
 Close to the edge of the motherboard is the PCI-E connector (black).
 The manual does not have any information about the hardware and I am not sure what you can do with the PCI-E slot.
 I assume if you don’t want to run the server “headless” you can install your own video card here.
-If you install a powerful enough video card, you might be able to hook it up to your TV as a media centre PC?
+If you install a powerful enough video card, you might be able to hook it up to your TV as a media center PC?

 On the other side is a large fan.
-It is sucking air out of the chassis directly to cool down the hard drives.
+It is sucking the air out of the chassis directly to cool down the hard drives.

 Below the fan is more power connections and another heat sink.
 The beige port close to the back looks like some kind of ribbon cable connection.
 Could it be a floppy drive connection?!